medialab/gender_art/unused modules/README.md

 Command-line arguments: None (destination CSV path is hardcoded)

-## expo_fields.py

-Type: reusable module

-Some functions to extract structured data (title, place, start & end dates) from an exhibition record.

-## ope_fields.py

-Type: reusable module

-Some functions to extract basic data (date, operation code, and the description tail) from the operation field `all_realized_operation_history`, as well as trying to guess exhibition start & end date.

 ## melt_ope_expo.py

 Type: reusable module

 Tag exhibition (taken from exhibition fields) by the operations in `all_realized_operation_history`.

-## tag_expo_from_csv.py

-Type: runable script

-Use `melt_ope_expo.py` to tag exhibitions from a CSV file.

-Command-line arguments:

-1. Source CSV
-2. Destination CSV

-## queryToCSV.py

-Type: runable script

-Get directly a CSV from a mongo query.

-Command-line arguments:

-1. Mongo restriction dict (first argument of the find method)
-2. Mongo projection dict (second argument of the find method)
-3. Destination CSV file

-## clean_results-splitted_correct_lists.py

-Type: runable script

-Basically the same as `clean_results-splitted.py` using the modular `get_html_list.py`.

 ## merge_quantiquali_csv.py